Finding a job in the EU is very challenging for many non-EU citizens.

 The job market in the EU can be highly competitive, especially in popular destinations and sought-after industries.
 As a non-EU job seeker, you must compete with local as well as other international candidates.

-Ensure your resume is tailored to the European requirements.
+Ensure your resume is tailored to European requirements.
 Working with a career professional is a good option to consider.
-It will help to highlight your skills, qualifications, and work experience in a way that European employers value.
+They will help to highlight your skills, qualifications, and work experience in a way that European employers value.

 Job Search Strategies